Kinjalrk2k/RESTful-Blog/README.md

 # RESTful Blog

+## Objectives
+> Using Semantic UI
+- Blog Index
+    - Setup the Blog App
+    - Create the blog model
+    - Add INDEX route and the template
+    - Add Simple Navbar

 ## Few Notes on REST
 > This is a part of Colt Steele's The Web Developer Bootcamp Course on Udemy
 > Section 31: RESTful Routing